Elizabeth O'Neill Verner: Art career

 Verner did not become a professional artist until after her husband's death in 1925 left her the sole means of support for her children.
 With advice from Smith, she worked to adapt her craft so that she could be self-supporting.
 One avenue she took, like some of her contemporaries, was to publish her prints in books with titles like Prints and Impressions of Charleston that could be sold to tourists.
 Another avenue was to seek commissions, and she came to specialize in making drawings of historic buildings in the cause of preservation.
 Among her clients were Williamsburg Historic District, Harvard Medical School, the United States Military Academy, Princeton University, and the University of South Carolina.

 Verner made etchings, drypoints, drawings, and (after 1934) pastels of Charleston, favoring buildings, street scenes, and landscapes.
+Her paintings contributed to the Charleston Renaissance by drawing other artists to the area.
 She worked at a studio within her residence at 38 Tradd Street.
 She also became a portraitist known for representing African-Americans, especially the city's flower vendors.
 She worked occasionally as a book illustrator, illustrating DuBose Heyward's novel Porgy.
 Stylistically, her paintings are realism with impressionist overtones, while her etchings and drawings are crisply detailed studies.

 Verner traveled extensively, visiting Japan (1937), Europe, the Caribbean, and Mexico.
 In London, she examined some of Rembrandt's etchings in the British Museum.
 While in Kyoto, Japan in 1937, she learned Japanese brushwork, and produced about 12 etchings.
 She inspired her friend Anne Taylor Nash to take up painting, serving as her teacher for a time.
 In 1946, Verner published “Other Places,” which made up 42 illustrations of places other than Charleston, accompanied by her own commentary.

 She died on April 17, 1979.
 Her work is held by the Harvard Art Museums, the Delaware Art Museum, the Charleston Museum, the University of Michigan Museum of Art, the Smithsonian American Art Museum, and others.
 The South Carolina Arts Commission awards the Elizabeth O’Neill Verner Governor’s Awards for the Arts in her honor.